oceanhackweek/oceanhackweek.github.io/resources/prep/git.md

 git status
 ```

-You will see the file/s which caused the merge conflict in green.
+You will see the file(s) which caused the merge conflict in green.

 Open it and detect the conflict by the special format: